oderby/owenderby.com/content/blog/2016-election-pa-results.md

 included and, arguably, a majority of the US population) were surprised by the election results.
 At this point I (and if you'd made it this far, I suspect you, too) became curious: Is this surprising?
 Was this apparent sweep of counties unprecedented?
-Afterall, we heard a lot about how this was the first year in a long time that Pennsylvania "went red", so how did this year actually stack up against previous elections?
+After all, we heard a lot about how this was the first year in a long time that Pennsylvania "went red", so how did this year actually stack up against previous elections?